raomin/ESPAltherma/README.md

     ```

     *If you're not sure which one to take, choose the closest or Default.h.
 The only thing that could happen is that you would have missing values or wrong label names.*
-3. Now open and edit the file you just uncommented, eg `include/def/ALTHERMA(HYBRID).h` as follow:
+3. Now open and edit the file you just uncommented, e.g. `include/def/ALTHERMA(HYBRID).h` as follow:
-    - uncomment each line of the values you are interested in. *Try not to get everything as it will turn into a very big mqtt message*
+    - Uncomment each line of the values you are interested in. *Try not to get everything as it will turn into a very big mqtt message*

     ```c++
     ...